All Episodes

 I do not feel they are a requirement.

-I I wouldn't say that a city must have them, but if they want them, I'm okay with them with the conditions that usually accompany them.
+But if they want them, I'm okay with them with the conditions that usually accompany them.

-In problem areas where there tends to be a lot of drunk driving, uh, where it is thoroughly random.
+In problem areas where there tends to be a lot of drunk driving, where it is thoroughly random.

-Uh I'm I'm totally all right with that.
+I'm totally all right with that.

 It's not like somebody coming into your house.

-And so I'm I'm perfectly fine with that.
+And so I'm perfectly fine with that.

 Why aren't you?